symbol/symbol-docs/source/guides/migration/migrating-from-nem-to-symbol.rst

 Namespaces
 **********

-Namespaces can still refer to mosaics using :ref:`AliasTransactions <mosaic-alias-transaction>`.
+Namespaces can still refer to mosaics using :ref:`mosaicaliastransaction`.
 A namespace owner can attach either of an account or a mosaic id to one of its namespaces.
 The namespace information endpoint will return the linked object in the alias field.